MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 ms.localizationpriority: medium
 ---

-# Data handling in Microsoft 365 Copilot for Sales
+# Data handling in Sales solution in Microsoft 365 Copilot

-This article gives you an overview of how data is handled in Copilot for Sales.
+This article gives you an overview of how data is handled in Sales solution.

-Copilot for Sales is built on the [Microsoft Power Platform](https://powerplatform.microsoft.com/) and data is stored in [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro) in addition to the connected CRM.
+Sales solution is built on the [Microsoft Power Platform](https://powerplatform.microsoft.com/) and data is stored in [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro) in addition to the connected CRM.

 ## Data retention

-Since Copilot for Sales data is stored in [Dataverse](/powerapps/maker/common-data-service/data-platform-intro), data retention policies differ from other Microsoft 365 applications and non-Dynamics 365 CRM solutions.
+Since Sales solution data is stored in [Dataverse](/powerapps/maker/common-data-service/data-platform-intro), data retention policies differ from other Microsoft 365 applications and non-Dynamics 365 CRM solutions.
 For example, when your Microsoft 365 subscription ends, your data is retained for 90 days before it's automatically deleted (in accordance to [Microsoft 365 data retention policies](/microsoft-365/compliance/retention-policies)).
-However, if you use Copilot for Sales, that data isn't automatically deleted 90 days after your subscription ends.
+However, if you use Sales solution, that data isn't automatically deleted 90 days after your subscription ends.

 ## Copilot for Sales, Dataverse, and your CRM